Can You Weld at Home? Basic Considerations

 Can you weld in your yard?

-You can weld in your yard if your projects have big dimensions or want to weld something that will generate many welding fumes.
+You can weld in your yard if your projects have big dimensions or want to weld something that will generate many fumes.
 However, you must ensure that you take every safety precaution for welding in an open area.

 Another thing you want to avoid is moisture in the area where you weld to avoid electric shocks.